ntvmb/ntvmb.github.io/docs/prs-format/project_rhythm_song/index.md

 ## PRSv1.1

 - New special events: `bpm` and `ts`
-- First supported in: Project Rhythm beta 3 and PRSEdit v1.0
+- First supported in: Project Rhythm v0.3.35 and PRSEdit v0.1.19

 ## PRSv1.0